tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

 sp_configure 'show advanced options', 0
 GO
 ```
-Now you&#8217;re going to need a profile and account.
+Now you're going to need a profile and account.
 Out of scope for me to go step by step through this process and there are hundreds of articles out there on how to do it.
-Probably hundreds on doing what I&#8217;m talking about also but what&#8217;s the internet if it isn&#8217;t full of repeated articles stating the same thing 😉 One thing I do like to do is create a profile named &#8220;DBA {instance name}&#8221; and an account to match that naming.
+Probably hundreds on doing what I'm talking about also but what's the internet if it isn't full of repeated articles stating the same thing 😉 One thing I do like to do is create a profile named “DBA {instance name}” and an account to match that naming.
 This way I know where it comes from and which aspect of the instance is sending it without even opening the mail.
 At least it gets me to open it quicker than most that is.

 So now that you have that all running you can test it by this simple little script